omarakhmedov-web/metridex-showcase/README.md

 ## 🛡️ Security & Licensing

-No secrets, API keys, or internal datasets are stored here.
+This repository contains **no secrets, API keys, ML models, or internal datasets**.
-See `LICENSE`: **Evaluation Only / No Commercial Use.**
+It is licensed strictly for **Evaluation Only / Non‑Commercial Use**.